Rossnaree House

 Aisling has her own silvermark issued by Dublin Castle and has trained in Austria and Africa where she made gold jewellery using the lost wax method.
 Aisling has worked in many mediums including film and sculpture.

-Sculptore by Ian Stuart
+Sculpture by Ian Stuart

 Maud Gonne

-Sculptore by Imogen Stuart
+Sculpture by Imogen Stuart

-Sculptore by Ian Stuart
+Sculpture by Ian Stuart